ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 foo@bar:~$ pip3 --version
 pip 20.0.2 from usr/lib/python3/dist-packages/pip (python 3.8)
 ```

-You will also need to install `pkg-config` and `cairo` packages globally:

-`sudo apt install libcairo2-dev pkg-config python3-dev`

 Clone the source code with

 `git clone https://github.com/ExperimentalMineralPhysics/Continuous-Peak-Fit.git`

 ### Using Pipenv

+You will need to first install `pkg-config` and `cairo` packages globally:

+`sudo apt install libcairo2-dev pkg-config python3-dev`

 A Python virtual environment can be used to install all required dependencies and the project has a Pipfile to facilitate this.
 First install `pipenv`: